Denatured Alcohol vs Non-Denatured Ethanol - What's different and what's the same?

 What is nondenatured ethanol?

 Nondenatured means no additives.
-Nondenatured ethanol is pure ethanol.
+Nondenatured ethanol is pure ethyl alcohol, which also goes by the name "ethanol".
 Only nondenatured ethanol is "food safe" and "safe for consumption".
-Nondenatured ethanol is available in 190 proof (95%ABV) and 200 proof (100%ABV Anhydrous Alcohol).
+Nondenatured ethanol is the same alcohol found in beverage products below 100 proof, or in non-beverage products available in 190 proof (95%ABV) and 200 proof (100%ABV Anhydrous Alcohol).

 Can nondenatured ethanol be substituted for denatured alcohol?